0fbiscuit/0fbiscuit.github.io/src/content/posts/ptitctf1.md

 published: 2025-08-27
 description: This is our local CTF competition at our Institute.
 I participated in the Web Exploitation category, and this is my write-up.
 image: "./ptitctf.png"
-tags: [CTF, Web Exploitation, Exploit]
+tags: [CTF, Web Exploitation, Exploit, PTIT, PTITCTF, SVATTT]
 category: Web Exploitation
 draft: false
 ---